tadiday/Food-Swipe/README.md

 # Food Swipe

-iOS app project built with SwiftUI
-Swipe for food, built with love.
+Current build iOS app from an old React app with SwiftUI Swipe for food, built with love.